- Quixote Village is a community of 30 previously homeless adults.

 - Quixote Village is currently full.
 Please contact Sidewalk at (360) 515-5587 (1139 5th Ave SE) to get on our wait list.
 They are open Monday through Thursday from 10 am – 2 pm.
 If you are in urgent need of housing please call the Housing Hotline at 1-844-628-7343 for local resources.

-- In general, the admission process will include an initial interview with Sidewalk and Village staff to determine eligibility, followed by an interview with the Resident Council’s Executive Committee and an opportunity to meet Village residents.
+- In general, the admission process will include an initial interview with Sidewalk and Village staff to determine eligibility, followed by an interview with the Resident Council’s Village Life Committee and an opportunity to meet Village residents.

 - Background checks and drugs screenings are required.
-Residents may not have outstanding warrants, a recent history of violence or theft, and may not be sex offenders.
+Residents may not have outstanding warrants, a recent history of violence or theft, and may not have sex offender registration.

 - Village residents are expected to be clean and sober.